Playdia

 The Playdia (プレイディア, Pureidia) (developed under the codename "BA-X") is a fifth-generation home video game console released exclusively in Japan in 1994 at the initial price of ¥24,800.
-It was intended for a young audience and, like many consoles of the era (e.g. the LaserActive and the 3DO Interactive Multiplayer), was marketed more as a multimedia home entertainment system than as a dedicated gaming console, with anime quiz software and edutainment making up most of the game library.
+It was intended for a young audience and, like many consoles of the era (such as the LaserActive and the 3DO Interactive Multiplayer), was marketed more as a multimedia home entertainment system than as a dedicated gaming console, with anime quiz software and edutainment making up most of the game library.
 The Playdia uses a single infrared joypad with simple controls.
 Bandai, the Playdia's manufacturer, was the only software publisher to support this console (except for VAP who published Ie Naki Ko - Suzu no Sentaku instead of Bandai).

 Overview

-The Playdia was equipped with a CD-ROM drive, and the software was supplied on CD-ROM.
-The controller used two AAA batteries with a wireless method using infrared rays that could be stored in the main unit when not in use.
+The Playdia has a CD-ROM drive, and the software is on CD-ROM.
+The controller has two AAA batteries with infrared wireless that can be stored in the main unit.
 The target age group was set mainly for elementary school students as both the hardware and software were inexpensive for home games at the time.

-The Playdia could create stunning anime-style Full Motion Video using CD-based games (FMV).
-The majority of the games were interactive learning experiences.
-However, Bandai did create a few video games with an interactive component based on their franchise series, including Gundam, Sailor Moon, Ultra Man, and Dragon Ball Z. The games, however, lacked true game action.
+The Playdia can create anime-style full motion video (FMV) using CD-based games.
+Most are interactive learning experiences, but Bandai created a few video games with an interactive component based on its franchise series, including Gundam, Sailor Moon, Ultra Man, and Dragon Ball Z. They lack true game action.
 As a simple interactive cartoon, the player just directs the on-screen figure by choosing from the menu options that are presented to them on the Playdia control pad.
-In addition, Playdia was the only 8-bit fifth-generation game machine, because the products of the competitors at that time were equipped with 32-bit CPUs and 64-bit CPUs across the board.
-The system had to rely on Bandai’s IPs which started to be redundant.
+Playdia is the only 8-bit fifth-generation game machine, because the products of the competitors at that time have 32-bit CPUs and 64-bit CPUs across the board.
+The system had to rely on Bandai's IPs which started to be redundant.